choiyhking/manual/firecracker1.9.1_on_rpi.md

 kvm-ok
 ```

-If you don't have KVM module, you have to install KVM.
+If you don't have KVM module, you have to load it.

-Some Linux distributions use the kvm group to manage access to /dev/kvm, while others rely on access control lists.
+Some Linux distributions use the `kvm` group to manage access to /dev/kvm, while others rely on access control lists.

 If you have the ACL package for your distro installed, you can grant Read+Write access with:
 ```
 sudo setfacl -m u:${USER}:rw /dev/kvm

+# check status
 sudo getfacl /dev/kvm

 Result >
 getfacl: Removing leading '/' from absolute path names
 # file: dev/kvm